【Finished】2022 Foundation Designated Research Project Research Report Meeting

 a) Theme

-The Role of University Consortium Kyoto in Promoting Recurrent Education in Kyoto
+The Role of the University Consortium Kyoto in the Promotion of Recurrent Education in Kyoto

 ―Toward the Construction of the Kyoto Model-

-The purpose of this course is to propose concrete measures based on empirical research on the role of the University Consortium Kyoto in order to build recurrent education that contributes to solving the problems facing Kyoto by utilizing the research and educational resources of the 48 member universities.
-In addition to examining various approaches to recurrent education adapted to the regional characteristics of Kyoto, we conducted a fact-finding survey on employment support for women who have interrupted their careers, the development of engineers in traditional industries, and recurrent education related to business succession for small and medium-sized enterprises.
+The purpose of this study is to propose specific measures based on empirical research on the role played by the University Consortium Kyoto in order to build a recurrent education that contributes to solving the problems facing Kyoto by utilizing the research and educational resources of the 48 member universities.
+In addition to examining various forms of recurrent education that are suitable for the regional characteristics of Kyoto, we conducted a fact-finding survey on employment support for women who have interrupted their careers, training engineers in traditional industries, and recurrent education related to business succession of small and medium-sized enterprises.

-Kyoto Women's University Vice President / Director of the Center for Regional Cooperation Eiko Takeyasu
+Kyoto Women’s University Executive Vice President and Director of the Center for Regional Cooperation Research Eiko Takeyasu

 (2) Theme 2: Kyoto Bunkyo University